-Query Package - The Query Package function lists all change packages on the server that meet your search criteria.
+- Query Package The Query Package function lists all change packages on the server that meet your search criteria.
 A package query can span multiple applications.

-See "Querying Packages" on page 228 for step-by-step instructions.

-- Display Java/TLS Version Displays version information about Java and TLS, including Java Version, Java Home, available TLS Protocols, and available TLS Cipher Suites. - Show Web Services Version Displays the version of ZMF Web Services used by your web application server to connect to the selected ZMF server. - Properties Displays server properties such as Name, Address, ZMF and XCH TCP/ IP ports associated with the selected ZMF server.
+See Querying Packages for step-by-step instructions. - Display Java/TLS Version Displays version information about Java and TLS, including Java Version, Java Home, available TLS Protocols, and available TLS Cipher Suites. - Show Web Services Version Displays the version of ZMF Web Services used by your web application server to connect to the selected ZMF server. - Properties Displays server properties such as Name, Address, ZMF and XCH TCP/IP ports associated with the selected ZMF server.
 Refer to the ChangeMan ZMF for Eclipse Installation and Configuration document for more information.